Etiquette in technology: Netiquette vs. cell phone etiquette

 Cell phone etiquette is largely dependent on the cultural context and what is deemed to be socially acceptable.
 For instance, in certain cultures using your handheld devices while interacting in a group environment is considered bad manners, whereas, in other cultures around the world it may be viewed differently.
 In addition, cell phone etiquette also encompasses the various types of activities which are occurring and the nature of the messages which are being sent.
 More importantly, messages of an inappropriate nature can be sent to an individual and this could potentially orchestrate problems such as verbal/cyber abuse.

 New technology and behavior

 One of the biggest obstacles to communication in online settings is the lack of emotional cues.
 Facial cues dictate the mood and corresponding diction of people in conversations.
 During phone conversations, tone of voice communicates the emotions of the speakers removed on opposite sides of phone lines.
-Conversely, in chat rooms, instant messaging apps, texting, and other text-based commmunication, signals that would indicate a person's emotional state are absent.
+Conversely, in chat rooms, instant messaging apps, texting, and other text-based communication, signals that would indicate a person's emotional state are absent.
 Because of this, accommodations have been developed, notably the use of emoticons and abbreviations.
 Emoticons use punctuation marks and symbols to graphically represent facial expressions.
-For example, a colon and parenthesis can be used to represt a smiling face, indicating happiness or satisfaction.
+For example, a colon and parenthesis can be used to represent a smiling face, indicating happiness or satisfaction.
 To symbolize laughter, the abbreviation "LOL" (standing for "laughing out loud") developed.
 Other commonly used abbreviations are "BRB" ("be right back") and "TTYL" ("talk to you later").

+Post-irony and tone

+Due to difficulty in conveying tone, emotion, or facial expression through text, Post-irony through both comedy (notably surreal, satire, cringe, or anti-humor) and internet etiquette has occurred in more online-only focused communities, commonly blurring lines and creating issues where unfamiliar or new users may be oblivious to how an under-case "lol" may be perceived as a disingenuous expression of laughing compared to the grammatically analogous "lmao".
+Quick adoption of connotation, combined with the Internet's global presence, has resulted in large portions of modern slang, either being created by, or popularized through the use of internet social media.

+Tone indicators

+Certain frameworks of tone indication have arisen from the difficulty of constant re-appropriation of internet slang or abbreviations.
+Most notably, slashes (/) may be used at the end of a message that the sender finds hard to perceive tone.
+An example being "I was really happy to hang out with you today, I'm glad to have you as a friend. /gen", (genuine).
+Since the same statement without tone indication may be perceived as satire or ironic in experienced internet spaces, it is often necessary to either re-word or apply a direct indication of tone.